 The objective of a complaint resolution mechanism is to ensure that human rights issues are brought to the attention of the organization and are appropriately dealt with.
-A complaint resolution procedure should set out a clear, fair and effective mechanism for receiving and resolving complaints of discrimination and harassment.
+A complaint resolution procedure should set out a clear, fair and effective mechanism for receiving and resolving complaints of discrimination and harassment.15

-The design and implementation of complaint mechanisms can impact on organizational liability for discrimination and harassment.
+Designing and implementing complaint mechanisms can affect an organization's liability for discrimination and harassment.

-At minimum,
+At minimum:

-- Complaints must be taken seriously; - They must be acted upon promptly when received; - Appropriate resources must be applied to resolve complaints: - A viable complaint mechanism must be in place and have been communicated throughout the organization; - The complaint procedure must ensure a healthy work environment is created and maintained for the complainant; and - Decisions/actions taken by the organization must be communicated to the parties.
+- Complaints must be taken seriously - They must be acted upon promptly when received - Appropriate resources must be applied to resolve complaints - A viable complaint mechanism must be in place and have been communicated throughout the organization - The complaint procedure must ensure a healthy work environment is created and maintained for the complainant - Decisions and actions taken by the organization must be communicated to the parties.

 These objectives may be met in a variety of ways.
 Some organizations will adopt very formal mechanisms; others may opt for a simpler approach.
-There is no one perfect complaint mechanism; each organization must tailor its own approach, taking into account such factors as its mandate, size, resources, and culture.
+There is no one perfect complaint mechanism - each organization must tailor its own approach, taking into account factors such as its mandate, size, resources and culture.

-PLEASE NOTE: The sample wording provided in the sections below is provided for an employment context, but may be modified to address housing or service contexts.
+Note: The sample wording provided in the sections below relates to employment, but can be modified to address housing or services.
 The sample wording is provided only as an example.
-There is no single best policy or procedure, and policies and procedures should always be reviewed for compliance with current human rights law and policy and for appropriateness to the particular context.
+There is no single best policy or procedure.
+You will always need to review policies and procedures to make sure they comply with current human rights law and policy and are appropriate for your organization.